SMECMS/OneWaySynchronizationApp/README.md

 then check all files in source to see if they are present in destination, if they are then a MD5 checksum decides if the destination file will be overwritten, otherwise the file is copied from source to destination.
 Lastly it cleans the destination from all files and folders not present in source.
 All these actions are logged onto a log file in the path especified and onto the console.
 This cycle repeats every **X** seconds especified.
+You can press C to gracefully exit the application at any time.

 ## How to use
 on the Command Prompt execute the OneWaySynchronizationConsoleApp.exe passing 4 arguments: